 The Resilience Project: Finding Happiness Through Gratitude, Empathy and Mindfulness by Hugh van Cuylenburg

-How To Do The Work by Dr. Nicole LePera LePera presents revolutionary approach to healing that harnesses the power of the self to produce lasting change.
+How To Do The Work by Dr. Nicole LePera LePera presents a revolutionary approach to healing that harnesses the power of the self to produce lasting change.

 The Power of Now by Eckhart Tolle